wellyshen/react-cool-form/docs/api-reference/use-form.md

 setFieldValue("fieldName", (prevValue) => prevValue++);
 ```

-We can clear the value of a field by the following way:
+We can clear the value of a field as the following way:

 ```js
 setFieldValue("fieldName"); // The field will be unset: { fieldName: "value" } → {}